buildingSMART/IFC4.3.x-development/content/terms_and_definitions.md

-# Terms, definitions, and abbreviated terms TL
+# Terms, definitions, and abbreviated terms

 For the purpose of this document, the following definitions apply.